9 Processing

 colnames(mtx) <- rowData(pbs)$gene_name

-As well as in space, i.e., coloring spots by their expression of a given marker:
+In addition, we can plot in x-y space, i.e. coloring spots by their expression of a given marker gene.

 Code